Omer0191/omer0191.github.io/index.md

 ## How to start:
 <div class="container-fluid abstract_des">
 abc4pwm is written in python.
 It can be installed and accessed from command line and is avalible for both linux and mac operating systems.
 The package can be downloaded <strong><a href="https://github.com/abc4pwm/abc4pwm">The package can be downloaded here</a></strong> .
 Download the binary files of BayesPI2 from <strong><a href="https://junbaiw.github.io/bayesPI2/programs.html"> here</a></strong> and place them in "bin" folder.
+You can also download full package along with the binaries already placed in bin from <strong><a href="https://github.com/Omer0191/omer0191.github.io/blob/master/abc4pwm_code_demo.tar.gz">here.</a></strong>

 Prior to installing the package, dependencies must be fulfilled.
 List of dependencies is as follows:
 <ul>